• Home

 Step 2: Mix Together the Wet Ingredients and Brown Sugar

-In a medium bowl, whisk together the milk of choice, light brown sugar, vegetable oil, white vinegar and the vanilla.
+In a medium bowl, whisk together the milk, light brown sugar, vegetable oil, white vinegar and the vanilla.

 Slowly add the milk mixture into the dry ingredients and whisk to combine.
 It if gets too thick, switch to a spatula but it should be fairly liquidy.